Updated 04 March 2021

 The rate at which you pay CGT following the sale of a buy-to-let property depends on your taxable income.
 If you’re a basic rate taxpayer with an income of £50,000 or less, the rate is 18%.
 Higher rate taxpayers with an income of £50,001 or more pay 28%.

 For example, if you bought a rental property ten years ago for £100,000 and sold it today for £150,000, your capital gain would be £50,000.
 Of this, £37,700 would be taxable (once your CGT allowance is deducted – see below).
 Assuming no other tax reliefs, your CGT bill on this transaction would be £6,786 (if you’re a basic-rate taxpayer) or £10,556 (if you’re a higher-rate taxpayer).
-The good news is that capital gains don’t count as income, so this £37,700 won’t push you into a higher tax bracket.
+The good news is that capital gains are tax separately from other income, so your income tax bracket for your other income will remain the same as it was.

 If you sell a property that you have let out at some stage, you may qualify for tax relief to reduce your CGT bill.

 You don’t normally have to pay CGT on the sale of your main residence.
 This is covered by Private Residence Relief (PRR) rules (formerly known as Principal Private Residence Relief).
 If you are a landlord, PRR will also apply if the property you’re selling was at some stage your only or main residence.
 After all, it wouldn’t be fair if your house had been increasing in value for 20 years, was then let out for only a year, and then you had to pay CGT on the whole 21 year price increase.
 So you’ll get tax relief for the years that the property was your main residence, as well as for the last nine months prior to the sale.